 As with our other electronic resources, the Dissertations & Theses Database is licensed to the University of New Brunswick for academic purposes ONLY.
 The content may not be reproduced, retransmitted, disseminated, sold, distributed, published, broadcast or circulated.
 Remote access is restricted to members of the University of New Brunswick/St. Thomas University community.

 The Microforms Department, on the 3rd floor of Harriet Irving Library, holds copies of UNB theses in one of two formats and locations: microfiche (location=HIL-MICF) and microfilm (location=HIL-MIC).
-Titles are searchable in the Quest library catalogue.
-Although print copies of theses are searchable in QUEST within 6 months after submission to the School of Graduate Studies, it may be up to two years before a Microforms Collection copy is available.
+Titles are searchable in the WorldCat library catalogue.
+Although print copies of theses are searchable in WorldCat within 6 months after submission to the School of Graduate Studies, it may be up to two years before a Microforms Collection copy is available.

 Theses written before 1973 may not be in microform; however a print copy is available in the UNB Thesis Collection.